ronisbr/PrettyTables.jl/docs/src/man/usage.md

             horizontal line should be drawn after the row.
 Notice that numbers lower than 1 and equal or higher than the number of rows will be neglected.
+* `hlines_format`: A tuple of 4 characters specifying the format of the horizontal lines.
+The characters must be the left intersection, the middle intersection, the right intersection, and the row.
+If it is `nothing`, then it will use the same format specified in `tf`.
+                   (**Default** = `nothing`)
 * `linebreaks`: If `true`, then `\n` will break the line inside the cells.
                 (**Default** = `false`)
 * `noheader`: If `true`, then the header will not be printed.
 Notice that all